 All sessions will be held virtually on Hubilo.
-Registration is required to stream live and pre-recorded sessions, and to participate in the Q&A segments.
+Registration is required to stream live and pre-recorded sessions.

-See recorded content from Truth and Reconciliation Week 2021.
+See recorded content from Truth and Reconciliation Week 2022.

 British Columbia Teachers' Federation - Beyond September 30 Resource

 What is one small action you could take to advance the work of Truth and Reconciliation?
 What is one small thing you could do in your school community?
 These are a couple of the questions explored by participants of a panel event organized by the British Columbia Teachers' Federation.
 The resource book, Beyond September 30: Doing the Work, outlines some responses and suggestions from panelists.